Making quality furniture since 1868

 Highly accurate machining technology.

-We use the latest tooling tech, which produces highly accurate end product.
+We use the latest tooling tech, which produces highly accurate end products.
 We have un-limited profile options, opening up a world of options for our customers.

 Fast, precise, efficient, and no set-up.
 Creates precise 90° right angled, dimensionally accurate, straight work-pieces in a single pass for further processing at other work centres..